SoulInfernoDE/compile-kernel-from-source/README.md

 # For which linux distributions are these scripts ?

-Actually only for Ubuntu / Debian based linux systems I have not planned to update the scripts for other linux systems like manjaro, kali etc..
+Actually only for Ubuntu / Debian based linux systems (specifically tested for latest linux mint) I have not planned to update the scripts for other linux systems like manjaro, kali etc..

 # What is this !?